Introduction to Search Engine Optimisation

 Read our SEO blogs for further detail and guidance on doing SEO well.
 If you are really serious about ranking well we recommend reading them all.

-- If you have not used Adwords previously you will need to create a Google Adwords account to access the tool.
-At the time of writing, you don't need to spend anything to use this tool but you do need to set up an Adwords account (Hint: if you select "Switch to expert mode" when signing up, you can bypass creating a campaign to get an Adwords account).
+- If you have not used Ads previously you will need to create a Google Ads account to access the tool.
+At the time of writing, you don't need to spend anything to use this tool but you do need to set up an Ads account (Hint: if you select "Switch to expert mode" when signing up, you can bypass creating a campaign to get an Ads account).

-- Once you're in your Adwords dashboard, select Tools & Settings -> Planning -> Keyword Planner.
+- Once you're in your Ads dashboard, select Tools & Settings -> Planning -> Keyword Planner.